ruireng/gis-maps/README.md

 For detailed project descriptions, check ``NGN180_FinalMap.pdf`` in the project files.

-The first map visualizes course participants' hometowns combined with a point cluster visualization.
+The first map visualizes course participants' hometowns combined with a point cluster visualization across the entirety of Sweden.